SLIDE VELOCITY SYNCHRONIZATION

 – Reliability enhanced

-– Better Performance as Excessive Recoil is eliminated, means Better Control of firearm, faster follow-up shots
+– Excessive Recoil is eliminated, better control of firearm, faster follow-up shots

 – Increased Shooter Confidence